The64thGamer/cheeseepedia/content/mphrv2eteh2d2vn5/content.md

 ### Initial Reveal

-By the time Klunk's first reveal happened to the employees of Creative Engineering during a showtape premiere, the final design for Click would be seen rather than the prototype.{{< cite 1 >}}
+By the time Klunk's first reveal happened to the employees of Creative Engineering during a showtape premiere, the final design for Click would be seen rather than the prototype.[1]

 ### Reuse